 Businesses may find it cost effective and efficient to contract with a waste disposal company that handles trash and recycling.
 In many cases, recycling can be a way to save money on trash disposal costs.
 Information about additional trash and recycling collection companies can be found online and in the yellow pages.

 Small businesses can also drop-off recyclables at the Alpha Ridge Landfill, 2350 Marriottsville Rd, Marriottsville, 21104.
-Good news!
-There is no longer a fee for small businesses to drop-off recycling.
-Here's the permit application.
+Businesses no longer need a permit to drop-off recycling, but material must be generated within Howard County.

 Visit our What Should I Do With...? website for many more ideas!
 Note: Items listed below can often be collected for recycling through a contract with a specialty recycling company.